Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

   - Subscription ID
   - Parent Management Group ID

-> **Note:** The Service Principal must be able to query its own details in the Azure Active Directory (AAD).
-To that end, ensure it has at least the (default) role 'Cloud application administrator'.
 ## 2. Fork the module source repository

 Bicep AVM Modules (both Resource and Pattern modules) will be homed in the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and live within an `avm` directory that will be located at the root of the repository, as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).